 - ½ cup of orzo (100g) dry weight

-- 5 cups of low sodium vegetable stock (1.2 litres)
+- 5 cups of /1 litre of low sodium vegetable stock made with 2 vegan vegetable stock cubes

 Instructions

 - Heat 1 tablespoon of oil in a large heavy-based saucepan.
-Add the chopped onion, carrot celery and ¼ teaspoon of salt then cook over medium heat for about 15 minutes, stirring often.
-The onion should be soft along with the carrot and celery.
+Add the chopped onion, carrot celery and a pinch of salt.Cook over medium heat for about 15 minutes, stirring often.
+The onion should be soft.

-- Once the orzo is al dente turn off the heat then stir in the spinach.
+- Once the orzo is al dente turn off the heat then stir in the spinach and the lemon juice.Leave to cool slightly before serving.

 Notes